JaneliaSciComp/dis-utilities/sync/README.md

     DOI calls to Crossref: 2,140
     DOI calls to DataCite: 51
 ```
-Any newly-inserted DOIs are emailed to Virginia and Rob.
+Any newly-inserted DOIs are emailed to DIS staff.

 ### FlyCore processing
 A list of DOIs is retrieved from the FLYF2 database using the